Year of entry 2024

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

-This programme is designed to aid professional development in the field of digital education, enabling you to further your expertise within an existing career path or to change career direction, for example, into CPD provision, educational software development or full time-learning technology support.
+This course is designed to aid professional development in the field of digital education, enabling you to apply for promotion within an existing career path or to change career direction.
+Some career opportunities include learning designer, learning technologist, online tutor, online course developer, and a range of digital education leadership roles.